mxvandenbroek/GetingCleaningData_CourseProject/codebook.md

 The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
-As a result of this analysis, the input data are transformed to two new tidy datasets.
-This Codebook describes the input data and the process to transform the data.
+As a result of this analysis, input data files are transformed to two new tidy datasets.
+This Codebook describes:

+-   the input data
+-   the process to transform the data (for a more detailed description, we refer to the analysis.md file)
+-   the tidy data

 The data that is analyzed comes from the are of wearable computing.
 This is one of the most exciting areas in all of data science right now.